 Avoid Cluttering Slides with Photos

-The point of using photos is to add visual interest along with supporting your message.
+The point of using images is to add visual interest along with supporting your message.
 Using too many on a slide will distract the audience by forcing them to tune you out while figuring out which photo to look at.
 Check out my post on Adding Text to Slide Images for more ideas on working with photos and text.

 Use a single background image